adumortier/sweater_weather/README.md

 ## Sweater Weather API

-This sweater weather API is a a 3-day solo project that provides the Sweater Weather App the data it needs for its views.
-It interacts with the Google, OpenWeather and Unsplash APIs and returns JSON API 1.0 compliant data.
+The sweater weather API is a a 3-day solo project that provides the Sweater Weather App the data it needs for its views.
+It interacts with the [Google Map Geocoding API](https://developers.google.com/maps/documentation), the [OpenWeather API](https://openweathermap.org/api/one-call-api) and the [Unsplash APIs](https://unsplash.com/documentation) and returns JSON API 1.0 compliant data.

 https://thesweaterweather.herokuapp.com/